 This is how we, as humans, embrace all that we have been given in creation itself.

 I don’t know if the President was listening, given his rejection a week or so later of the Paris Climate Accords.
 But I respectfully suggest he takes the time to read “Laudato Si,” and consider its implication for the human family.

 It is interesting to note that we here in the Monterey Diocese – in which our geography touches the coastline from Santa Cruz in the north, to Big Sur, and to edges of Santa Barbara County in the south, knows the most magnificent of God’s natural gifts.

-So much so, our own Bishop Garcia has partnered with organizations calling for greater energy efficiency, and even the installation of solar panels on church buildings to further assure our own ecological and environmental goals.
+So much so, our own Bishop Garcia has partnered with organizations calling for greater energy efficiency, and even the installation of solar panels on church buildings to further assure our personal ecological and environmental goals.

 Of course, some Catholics may wonder why the Pope and our bishop are getting into issues of climate change and global warming.
-Partly economics, of course; but also ecological concerns for the welfare of the planet flow for our very own theology.
+Partly economics, of course, but also ecological concerns for the welfare of the planet flow for our very own theology.

 Our gospel today, drawn from John 3:16, among the most considered texts in the New Testament, boldly states: “God so loved us that he sent his Son” It’s with grateful hearts that we respect this creation and this mystery.
-And know full well how we are to care for one another and all creation as our common dwelling and task.
+And know full well how we are to care for one another and all creation as our typical dwelling and task.

 In “Laudato Si,” Pope Francis ends with “A Prayer in Union with Creation,” calling upon Father, Son, and Holy Spirit.